 Yellowstone National Park

 My parents recently visited Yellowstone National Park in Idaho, Montana, and Wyoming.
-This park is so large they spent a whole week driving through an exploring.
+This park is so large they spent a whole week driving through and exploring.
 The scenic views in Yellowstone are beautiful.
-Yellowstone has more than half of the world’s active geyser’s.
+Yellowstone has more than half of the world’s active geysers.
 A visit to this park would not be complete without seeing “Old Faithful.”

 In addition to the geysers, Yellowstone is filled with wildlife to see, waterfalls, and a unique geological landscape to see.